-Ball and Hoop Apparatus
+Ball and Beam Apparatus

 The CE109 Ball and Hoop Apparatus shows the use of electromechanical servo systems for position and velocity control.
 It also works as a model to show liquid slop problems, for example: aircraft missile fuel storage, fuel tankers and industrial pumping systems.